Canada looks into complaints by Tim Hortons franchisees

-OTTAWA, April 13 (Reuters) - The Canadian government is looking into complaints that Restaurant Brands International is not meeting the terms set out by Ottawa when it allowed the takeover of coffee and doughnut chain Tim Hortons, a government spokesman said on Friday.
+OTTAWA (Reuters) - The Canadian government is looking into complaints that Restaurant Brands International (QSR.TO) (QSR.N) is not meeting the terms set out by Ottawa when it allowed the takeover of coffee and doughnut chain Tim Hortons, a government spokesman said on Friday.

 Lawyers representing a group of Tim Hortons franchisees sent a letter to Innovation Minister Navdeep Bains earlier this month alleging Restaurant Brands has not lived up to commitments including maintaining the rent and royalty structure of Canadian franchises.